Donald E. Graham: Honors

 In 1974, Graham was awarded an honorary doctorate from Whittier College.
 In 2003, Graham received the Golden Plate Award of the American Academy of Achievement.
 He was elected to the American Philosophical Society in 2004.

 Personal life

 In 1967, Graham married Mary Wissler.
 Wissler earned a bachelor's degree from Harvard-Radcliffe, where they met, and a J.D. degree from Georgetown University Law Center.
 She is a research fellow at the Harvard Kennedy School's Taubman Center, focusing on such issues as health and safety regulations.
 In 2007, the couple announced that they were separating.
 They have four children.

-On June 30, 2012, Graham married Amanda Bennett, the current CEO of U.S. Agency for Global Media. under Joe Biden.
+On June 30, 2012, Graham married Amanda Bennett, the former CEO of U.S. Agency for Global Media under Joe Biden.
 She formerly edited The Philadelphia Inquirer and the Lexington Herald-Leader, was the former director of Voice of America, and former executive editor at Bloomberg News.
 She was in charge of a global team of investigative reporters and editors.

 His daughter Laura is married to Tim O'Shaughnessy, former CEO of LivingSocial.
 He is current president of Graham Holdings Company.